sharpk/buzzers/README.md

 ![IMG](buzzers.JPG)

 This project is a set of quiz show style buzzers.
 The brains of the operation is an Arduino, which is attached to 4 button boxes equipped with a large button and a series of colored LEDs.
 The main control box houses the arduino and 4 indicator LEDs that display the order in which the buzzers are pressed.
+For more on the construction of the buzzers, see this [blog post](http://sharpk60.blogspot.com/2014/12/quiz-show-buzzers.html).

 ###**Setup**